hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include image.html file="qgis-least-cost.png" alt="aspect" caption="The newly created least cost path least_cost.tif raster plotted in QGIS." %}

 Legitimately, you may wonder whether it was better to represent a least cost path as a line.
 That is correct, of course.
 This operation is a conversion of a raster into a line shapefile, which is explained on the [conversion page](geo-convert.html#raster2line).
 Curious readers can also directly use the `raster2line` function of the [*geo_utils* package](https://github.com/hydro-informatics/geo-utils) (the function is part of the [*geo_utils/dataset_mgmt.py*](https://github.com/hydro-informatics/geo-utils/blob/master/geo_utils/dataset_mgmt.py) script).

+{% include exercise.html content="Get more familiar with raster handling in the [geospatial ecohydraulics](ex_geco.html) exercise." %}